 Task 3: Expressing a point of view without preparation.

 Duration: 4 minutes 30 seconds.

-Objective of the task: Candidates demonstrate their ability to speak in a spontaneous, continuous and convincing manner by answering a question asked by the examiner.
+The objective of the task: Candidates demonstrate their ability to speak in a spontaneous, continuous, and convincing manner by answering a question asked by the examiner.

 Candidates are evaluated on the basis of their ability to:

 – talk about themselves, their personal environment, their job, and family;